 This year, we will also be involved in a number of other big network launches from earlier investments such as Filecoin, SKALE, and TrustToken.
 Filecoin aims to build decentralized storage infrastructure and marketplace, SKALE is allowing blockchain applications to scale in the real world, and TrustToken is building a digital asset platform where their already successful stablecoin products will exist and gain more services.

-As the space continues to mature, we are excited about the launch of new application layer tokens such as Orchid (OXT) and Origin (OGN).
-A decentralized VPN and a P2P marketplace respectively, these two projects have gotten off to excellent starts on both network effects and post-launch liquidity and we are long on both.
-Although the overarching Bitcoin macro narrative, Ethereum 2.0, Decentralized Finance (DeFi), and stablecoins, will likely be the primary trends in 2020, we believe some value will begin to get captured at the application layer.
+Although the overarching Bitcoin macro narrative, Ethereum 2.0, Decentralized Finance (DeFi), and stablecoins, will likely be the primary trends in 2020, we believe some value will begin to get captured at the application layer (social, collectibles, marketplaces, etc).
 As infrastructure and wallets become easier to use, more robust and mobile-ready, we expect some crypto-native applications to see substantial adoption over the next few years.